 To make recycled polyester, plastic bottles are collected, shredded and re-spun.
 This saves over 75% of the greenhouse gas emissions and more than 90% of the chemicals needed to produce virgin polyester.
 Furthermore, recycling PET stops plastic from polluting the land and oceans.
 We use the GRS (Global Recycling Standard) certificate on fabrics that contain recycled polyester.
 This guaranteed that only post-consumer PET bottles are used for our recycled polyester yarns.

-PCRD stands for Post-Consumer Recycled Denim, which means that the fibre used for new denim, has already had a full life.
+PCRC stands for Post-Consumer Recycled Cotton, which means that the fibre used for new denim, has already had a full life.
 It has been produced, worn, and discarded.
 After cutting off the top of the jeans, the remains are shredded and then blended into new yarns.
 The top with the waistband is cut off as it contains a lot of metal parts, that can disrupt the shredder.
 Using the post-consumer clothing waste stream has several benefits.
 Fewer clothes will end up in landfill and fewer chemicals and water are needed for cotton production and fabric dyeing.
-Increasing the use of PCRD is part of the Global Fashion Agenda commitment we signed.
+Increasing the use of PCRC is part of the Denim Deal we signed.

 TENCEL™ Lyocell is the sustainable sister of viscose, made by Lenzing.
 Tencel is made from controlled and certified wood sources.
 It uses a closed-loop production process, which transforms wood pulp into cellulosic fibres with a low environmental impact.
 The process recycles water and reuses solvents for over 99%.
 TENCEL™ Lyocell feels soft on the skin, doesn’t crease, and is durable and compostable.
 We only use Lenzing TENCEL™ Lyocell.
 We see them as the leader in the development of sustainable man-made fibres, with high environmental and social standards.